GitauHarrison/notes/comment_moderation.md

   Please edit configuration/connection/logging settings in '/home/harry/software_development/python/practice_projects/comment_moderation/migrations/alembic.ini' before proceeding.
 ```

-Remember that the `flask` command relies on the environment variable `FLASK_APP` to determine where our applciation is located.
+Remember that the `flask` command relies on the environment variable `FLASK_APP` to determine where our application is located.
 In the top-level directory, you should be able to see a _migrations repository_ which has a _versions_ subdirectory.
-This folder and all its files are now part of our applications, and should be committed our version control along with all other code.
+This folder and all its files are now part of our applications and should be committed to our version control along with all other code.

 To create our first migrations script, which will include the comments from our application users, run the following command in the terminal: